 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.

-Keith Sharp earned a Bachelor of Music degree in 1984 and has taught strings in the Gap region of Brisbane, Australia.
-He completed a postgraduate diploma in education in 1995.
-Keith produces exceptional string programs and compositions that are popular worldwide.
-He is also a guest conductor, clinician, and lecturer.
+Keith Sharp earned his Bachelor of Music degree in 1984 and has been a string educator in Brisbane's Gap region ever since.
+He completed a postgraduate diploma in education in 1995 and has produced award-winning string programs and compositions.
+He is a renowned clinician, guest conductor, and lecturer, with his works gaining popularity globally.

 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.